 Our Analysis and Test Results

-This Top Pick for Versatility can take you from the trailhead to the tops of mountains to the beaches of the coast.
+This trail runner can take you from the trailhead to the tops of mountains to the beaches of the coast.
 It offers an unbeatable balance of protection and sensitivity with an aggressive outsole that'll perform on all types of trails.
-It stands out for its zero-drop profile, minimal cushioning and super wide toe box.
+It stands out for its zero-drop profile, minimal cushioning and super-wide toe box.
 It's stable, protective, and aggressive — a medley of features that will take you anywhere you'd like to go.

 The Altra King Mt 1.5 is surprisingly protective for its lack of cushioning and lightweight design.
 The continuous woven mesh that overlays the entire shoe keeps out nasty particulates while the midsole protects from underfoot hazards.